coreboot/coreboot/Documentation/releases/coreboot-24.02-relnotes.md

-Upcoming release - coreboot 24.02
+coreboot 24.02 release
 ========================================================================

-The 24.02 release is scheduled for February 19, 2024.
-The next release, which will be 24.05, is scheduled for mid-May.

-The coreboot project is happy to announce our next release for February 2024.
+The coreboot project is happy to announce our release for February 2024.
 Over the past three months, our contributors have focused on refining the coreboot codebase, generally prioritizing cleanup and quality enhancements.
 We extend our gratitude to all the contributors who have dedicated their time and expertise.
 Thank you for your invaluable contributions to this vital phase of maintenance and optimization.

+The next release is scheduled for mid-May.

 ### Release number format update